HigyedArnold/Master-Thesis/README.md

 # planr
-Planning application using: sbt, Scala, Play2, Akka Actors, Cats, OR-Tools, Docker and Swarm.
+Planning application using: sbt, Scala, Play2, Akka Actors, Cats, OR-Tools, Docker and Gatling.

 ## How to build and run
 Build process with sbt: clean, compile, test compile, extract jars, assembly and create docker image.